markcerqueira/markcerqueira.github.com/README.md

 [![Build Status](https://travis-ci.org/markcerqueira/markcerqueira.github.com.svg?branch=source)](https://travis-ci.org/markcerqueira/markcerqueira.github.com)

 ### Introduction
 This repository is automatically transformed by [Jekyll][1] into a static site.
-The source for this branch exists on the source branch and any pushes to the source branch trigger Jekyll to run on [Travis CI][15]. this generates and pushes the static site to the master branch.
+The source for this branch exists on the source branch and any pushes to the source branch trigger Jekyll to run on [Travis CI][15] which produces and pushes the static site to the master branch.

 ### Set-Up
 * See this helpful [GitHub page on setting up Jekyll][11] - specifically the Installing Jekyll section.